borismarin/genesis2.4gamma/src/README.txt

 6  KNOWN PLATFORMS

     See the top-level README for a list of systems on which GENESIS is known to compile and run.
 Note that the list is for very specific configurations of software.
+In general, you should expect no problems on recent versions of Limux and Mac OSX > 10.8.
 While GENESIS has been successfully compiled and run on a wide variety of systems, different versions of an operating system, compiler, linker, or other auxiliary program may cause problems.
 Read on for some known problems and solutions.

 7  PROBLEMS COMPILING GENESIS